texastsarulebook/texastsarulebook.github.io/docs/unique-to-texas/onsite-computer-skills-contest-non-nqe.md

 :::note Please Note

-Limited to three participants per region in each classification.
 These events will only be offered one time at state contest.

 :::